junxit/us-congress-bills-115/metadata.md

 - 2017-12-18 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 115-471.
 - 2017-12-18 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 115-471.
 - 2017-12-18 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-12-19 — UNANIMOUS CONSENT - Mrs. Comstock asked unanimous consent that the clerk be directed to make a change in the engrossment of H.R.
+4375.
+- 2017-12-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.